GIScience/oshdb/documentation/first-steps/README.md

 OSMEntitySnapshotView.on(oshdb)
 ```

-Note that this is not yet a complete JAVA code line.
+Note that this is not a complete JAVA code line yet.
 It will be extended in the following steps to include statements that filter, transform and aggregate the OSM history data.

 ## 5. Setting spatial and temporal extents

 Every query must specify a spatial extent and a timestamp (or time range) for which the OSM data should be analyzed.
 This can be done by calling the methods `areaOfInterest` and `timestamps` on the object we got from the View in the previous step.
 The spatial extent can either be defined as a rectangular bounding box, or as an arbitrary polygonal [JTS](https://projects.eclipse.org/projects/locationtech.jts) geometry object.
 In our example, we will use a simple bounding box.
-The timesteamp can be defined by providing a date-time string.
+The timestamp can be defined by providing a date-time string.

 ```java
     .areaOfInterest(new OSHDBBoundingBox(8.6634, 49.3965, 8.7245, 49.4268))